sudojarvis/Embedded_Project/readme.md

-## Clone the repository and follow the below steps to run the project.
+## Clone the repository and follow the below steps to run the project

 `git clone git@github.com:sudojarvis/Embedded_Project.git`

 ## Arduino IDE setup For NodeMCU

 - Open the skethxx.ino file in Arduino IDE from the arduino folder.